Edward Wilmot Blyden: Early life and education

-Blyden was born on 3 August 1832 in Sankt Thomas, Danish West Indies (now known as the American Virgin Islands), to free black parents who claimed descent from the Igbo people of present-day Nigeria.
+Blyden was born on 3 August 1832 in Saint Thomas, Danish West Indies (now known as the American Virgin Islands), to free black parents who claimed descent from the Igbo people of present-day Nigeria.
+The family lived in an English speaking, Jewish neighborhood.
 Between 1842 and 1845 the family lived in Porto Bello, Venezuela, where Blyden discovered a facility for languages, becoming fluent in Spanish.

 According to the historian Hollis R. Lynch, in 1845 Blyden met the Reverend John P. Knox, a white American, who became pastor of the St. Thomas Protestant Dutch Reformed Church.
 Blyden and his family lived near the church, and Knox was impressed with the studious, intelligent boy.
 Knox became his mentor, encouraging Blyden's considerable aptitude for oratory and literature.
 Mainly because of his close association with Knox, the young Blyden decided to become a minister, which his parents encouraged.

 In May 1850, Blyden, accompanied by Reverend Knox's wife, went to the United States to enroll in Rutgers Theological College, Knox's alma mater.
 He was refused admission due to his race.
 Efforts to enroll him in two other theological colleges also failed.
 Knox encouraged Blyden to go to Liberia, the colony set up in the 1830s by the American Colonization Society (ACS) in West Africa, where he thought Blyden would be able to use his talents.
 Later in 1850, Blyden sailed to Liberia.
-He soon became deeply involved in its development.
+One year later, Blyden enrolled in Alexander High School in Monrovia, where he studied theology, the classics, geography, mathematics, and Hebrew in his spare time.
+Blyden also acted as principal of the school when needed, and in 1858 he became the official principal of Alexander High school.
+That same year, Blyden was ordained as a Presbyterian minister.

 Starting in 1860, Blyden corresponded with William Ewart Gladstone, who would later become a significant Liberal leader and Prime Minister of the United Kingdom.
 Gladstone offered Blyden an opportunity to study in England in 1861, but Blyden declined due to his obligations in Liberia.